Essential Guide to Security Frameworks & 14 ExamplesRead article

 Prevent costly breaches

-As attacks become more common and take on new forms, companies are increasingly relying on pen tests to identify and address potential security gaps.
+As attacks become more common and take on new forms, companies are increasingly relying on security testing to identify and address potential security vulnerabilities.

 Strengthen customer trust